Lucinda Williams: Discography

+Awards and legacy

 Americana Music Honors and Awards

 The Americana Music Honors & Awards are presented annually by the Americana Music Association and celebrate outstanding achievement in Americana music.
 Established in 2002, Williams is one of the most nominated artists in the awards history, with eleven.
 She has received two awards (one competitive, one honorary).

 Grammy Awards

 The Grammy Awards are awarded annually by The Recording Academy of the United States for outstanding achievements in the music industry.
 Often considered the highest music honour, the awards were established in 1958.
 Williams has received three awards in three separate categories (country, folk and rock), from 17 nominations that span five genres (country, folk, pop, rock, and Americana).